zmarties/home-assistant.io/source/_integrations/homekit.markdown

 ```

 Restart your Home Assistant instance.
 This feature requires running an mDNS forwarder on your Docker host, e.g., `avahi-daemon` in reflector mode.
 This kind of setup most likely requires `safe_mode` during the bridge setup.

-## Troubleshooting

-If you see a traceback mentioning `zeroconf.NonUniqueNameException` in your log you likely need to
-enable `zeroconf_default_interface: true` and set a unique name `name: MyHASS42`.

-If you had previously paired (even unsuccessfully), you may need to delete your `.homekit.state` file in order to able to successfully pair again.

 ## Supported Components

 The following integrations are currently supported: